top of page

 Preparation

-1. Combine all marinade ingredients in a food processor and blend until smooth.
-Place tenderloins in a glass dish and top with marinade.
-Refrigerate, covered, for 3 hours, turning once.
+1. Combine all the marinade ingredients in a food processor and blend until smooth.
+Place the tenderloins in a glass dish and pour the marinade over.
+Cover and refrigerate for at least 3 hours, turning once.

-2. Preheat oven to 350 F. In a larger bowl, mix together potatoes, onions, tomato, and enough olive oil to coat (2-4 tbsp).
-Season with salt.
-In a separate bowl, combine the oregano, Parmesan, breadcrumbs, pepper, and 2 tablespoons of olive oil.
-Mix until combined.
+2. Preheat the oven to 350°F. In a large bowl, toss the potatoes, onions, and tomato with enough olive oil to coat, 2–4 tablespoons.
+Season generously with salt.
+In a separate bowl, combine the oregano, Parmigiano-Reggiano, breadcrumbs, pepper, and 2 tablespoons of the olive oil.
+Stir until combined.

-3. Transfer potato mixture to a baking dish and drizzle over with water then sprinkle the breadcrumb mixture evenly over the potatoes bake uncovered until the potatoes have a golden crust in the breadcrumbs are well toasted (1-1.5 hrs).
+3. Transfer the potato mixture to a baking dish.
+Drizzle with the water.
+Sprinkle the breadcrumb mixture evenly over the top.
+Bake uncovered until the potatoes are tender and the breadcrumbs are well toasted and golden, 1–1 1/2 hours.

-5. Add reserved marinade to a large saute pan with chicken stock and dried cherries, and reduce until sauce covers the back of a wooden spoon, about 15 minutes.
-Mix in butter or buerre manié.
+5. Pour the reserved marinade into a large sauté pan with the chicken stock and dried cherries.
+Bring to a boil over high heat, then reduce heat to medium and simmer until the sauce coats the back of a spoon, about 15 minutes.
+Whisk in the butter (or the beurre manié for a thicker sauce).
 Keep warm.

-7. Slice pork, and serve over potatoes.
-Top with sauce, and garnish with orange slices.
+7. Slice the pork crosswise and serve over the potatoes.
+Spoon the sauce generously over the top and garnish with blood orange slices.

 Recent Posts